Greco-Buddhism: Alexander the Great in Bactria and India (331–325 BC)

 When Alexander invaded Bactria and Gandhara, these areas may already have been under Sramanic influence, likely Buddhist and Jain.
 According to a legend preserved in the Pali Canon, two merchant brothers from Kamsabhoga in Bactria, Tapassu and Bhallika, visited Gautama Buddha and became his disciples.
 The legend states that they then returned home and spread the Buddha's teaching.
 In 326 BC, Alexander conquered the Northern region of India.
 King Ambhi of Taxila, known as Taxiles, surrendered his city, a notable Buddhist center, to Alexander.
-Alexander fought an epic battle against King Porus of Pauravas in Punjab, the Battle of the Hydaspes in 326 BC.
+Alexander fought a battle against King Porus of Pauravas in Punjab, the Battle of the Hydaspes in 326 BC.

-Mauryan empire (322–183 BC)
+Mauryan Empire (322–183 BC)

-The Indian emperor Chandragupta Maurya, founder of the Maurya Empire, reconquered around 322 BC the northwest Indian territory that had been lost to Alexander the Great.
+The Mauryan Empire would later defeat the successor Seleucid Empire, during the Seleucid-Mauryan War.
+Resulting in the transfer of the satraps in the Indus Valley and Gandhara, that had been part of the Achaemenid, Macedonian and Seleucidian, to the Mauryan Empire.
 However, contacts were kept with his Greco-Iranian neighbors in the Seleucid Empire.
 Emperor Seleucus I Nicator came to a marital agreement as part of a peace treaty, and several Greeks, such as the historian Megasthenes, resided at the Mauryan court.

 Chandragupta's grandson Ashoka embraced the Buddhist faith and became a great proselytizer in the line of the traditional Pali canon of Theravada Buddhism, insisting on non-violence to humans and animals (ahimsa), and general precepts regulating the life of laypeople.

 According to the Edicts of Ashoka, set in stone, some of them written in Greek and some in Aramaic, the official language of the Achaemenids, he sent Buddhist emissaries to the Greek lands in Asia and as far as the Mediterranean.
 The edicts name each of the rulers of the Hellenistic period:

 Ashoka also claims he converted to Buddhism Greek populations within his realm:

 Finally, some of the emissaries of Ashoka, such as the famous Dharmaraksita, are described in Pali sources as leading Greek ("Yona") Buddhist monks active in Buddhist proselytism (the Mahavamsa, XII), founding the eponymous Dharmaguptaka school of Buddhism.